 CROP RESPONSE TO MICRONUTRIENTS

 Plants differ in their requirements for certain micronutrients.
-The table at right shows the estimate of the relative response of selected crops to micronutrients.
+The table at the right shows the estimate of the relative response of selected crops to micronutrients.
 The ratings of low, medium and high are used to indicate the relative degree of responsiveness.